bactopia/bactopia/docs/about.md

 have also prioritized software packages available from [Bioconda](https://bioconda.github.io/) (or other [Anaconda channels](https://anaconda.org/)) to make installation as simple as possible for *all* users.
-This has also given us the opportunity to update out workflow with the latest methods.
+This has also given us the opportunity to update our workflow with the latest methods.

 ## Workflow Overview